a)plan coaching

 4. Scalability: Consistent Methods and Tools

 Until recently, the leadership coaching industry has always had a problem with scalability.
-Sole proprietor coaches all have their own methods, tools, and processes, which limits the impact one coach can have on a wide range of people.
+Sole proprietor coaches all have their methods, tools, and processes, which limit the impact one coach can have on a wide range of people.
 Like many sole proprietor businesses, your reach is tied to your time.
 One can only reach a certain number of people in a day’s work.

 5. Supplementary Content: No Longer an Isolated Service